malikoyv/MovieListing/README.md

 The application will start running at http://localhost:8080.

 ## API Endpoints
-Send API request using Postman
+Send API requests using Postman.
+Authorize before each request, where it is needed
 ### Authentication
 #### Register
 <img src="https://github.com/malikoyv/MovieListing/assets/124885789/0214ab65-f074-4f2d-82fb-f28901bf992a" height=200px>